RHYNOCHETIDAE (1 species)

 Res Palau.

-A. inquietus Caroline Swiftlet
+A. inquietus Island Swiftlet

 A. i. rukensis Res Caroline Is (Truk, hypo Yap, Pyle and Engbring 1985).